3 Ways To Use “Qué Tal” In Conversational Spanish

 6 uses of Volver in conversational Spanish

+What does Volver mean?
 If you want to speak and understand everyday conversational Spanish, listen to this podcast to learn what the Spanish verb volver means and 6 extremely common ways native speakers use it in everyday conversations.
-If you enjoyed this podcast, you can also listen to my All About Spanish Verbs Season 1 podcasts for free.
-The All About Spanish Verbs …
+Supplement your learning with the companion materials If you enjoyed the podcast and want to improve your Spanish even more, you …

 11 Uses of the verb Echar to improve your Conversational Spanish